Serving Tennessee & Virginia

 Call Leo's Pest Control for Chigger Control Services in Tennessee & Virginia

 If you’re dealing with chiggers at your home or business property, it’s hard to know where to start.
 At Leo's Pest Control, we do the hard work for you – and we get results.
-We’ve been the trusted pest control company for chigger extermination in the Bristol area since 1965.
+We’ve been the trusted pest control company for chigger extermination in the Bristol and Johnson City TN area since 1965.

 Give us a call today and get a free quote!